ComputationalRegulatoryGenomicsICL/cageflow/docs/output.md

 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the mapping part of the pipeline
 - Create a [BSgenome package](https://bioconductor.org/packages/release/bioc/html/BSgenome.html) for the reference genome, if the package is not available.
 - Create a CAGEexp object and call TSSs with [`CAGEr`](https://bioconductor.org/packages/release/bioc/html/CAGEr.html) using a [BSgenome package](https://bioconductor.org/packages/release/bioc/html/BSgenome.html) for the respective genome.
 If reads were mapped with `STAR`, bigWig files to use as input for `CAGEr`; if reads were mapped with `bowtie2`, then use MAPQ-filtered and sorted BAM files as `CAGEr` input.
 - Analysis of CAGE reads according to the manual of [`CAGEr`](https://www.bioconductor.org/packages/release/bioc/vignettes/CAGEr/inst/doc/CAGEexp.html).
-Final output is a markdown document summarizing the results and QC.
+Final output is a markdown document summarizing the results and QC, as well as tracks: bed and bigwig files, a set of intermediate RDS files, stand-alone plots (all shown or referenced in the report), and data tables.
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution